Labor movement in Taiwan: Post-martial law

 In the early 1990s, labor unions began to demand that the KMT withdraw its force and influence from unions.
 They did so by spreading stories of party corruption, and worked with the DPP to uncover illegal activities of the KMT.
 During the 1997 Asian financial crisis, labor disputes and unemployment issues were brought to the attention of the government, and workers began to recognize the importance of autonomous unions.
 After the 2000 election, the Kuomintang lost its position as the ruling party in both the Legislative Yuan and the executive branch.
 The Democratic Progressive Party introduced a bill to revise the Labor Standards Law and tried to set a legal limit of 44 working hours per week.
 However, after compromising with the KMT, the bill was revised to set the legal working period to 84 hours per two weeks.
 This law went into effect in 2001.
 This was seen as the first move of the DPP asserting their executive power over labor movements.

 In addition to the revision of Labor Standards law, the state also revised Union law and Labor Dispute Mediation law.
 The organization of labor in the 1980s did not have much involvement of opposition political figures.
 However, workers followed their agendas and asserted their opposition to the enterprises and the government.
 As the labor movement progressed, there was also an increase in disputes between workers and their employers.
 The number of disputed cases rose from 1609 cases in 1987 to 10955 cases in 2001.
 There was also an increase in union membership as the labor movement progressed.
 The unionization rate increased from 37.58% in 1987 to 39.40% in 2001.
 In addition, many state-owned enterprises privatized starting 1989, and about 30 companies privatized between 1989 and 2003.
 The privatization of state-owned enterprises was not because these companies faced economic pressure such as debts, but from political and macro-economic conditions.

+In 1997 the Taiwan Confederation of Trade Unions was formed.